syncfusion-content/maui-docs/MAUI/DataGrid/Column-sizing.md

 ## Change the default column width for columns

-Based on the value of the [DefaultColumnWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_DefaultColumnWidth) property in [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html), [DataGridColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html) renders in view.
+If you want to set the common width for all the columns, you can use the [DefaultColumnWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_DefaultColumnWidth) property.

 {% tabs %}
 {% highlight xaml tabtile="MainPage.xaml" %}